← All courses

 § 02The shift

-• 05Generic answers to specific problems
+• 05Generic outputs to specific problems

 § 03Curriculum